bmccalmon/bmccalmon.github.io/_posts/2024-04-06-where-to-find-undergraduate-computer-science-research-programs.md

 ## What do you do in an REU?

-The typical REU occurs during the summer.
-Once accepted, the program coordinator will get in touch with you to setup travel arrangements and payment accounts for direct deposit.
+A typical REU occurs during the summer.
+Once accepted, the program coordinator will get in touch with you to set up travel arrangements and payment accounts for direct deposit.

 Once you arrive, you will have some time to get settled onto your new campus.
 The site will have you live in a single or double room, depending on the program.
 You will probably get a parking pass near your dorm (if driving up), but you won't get reimbursed for any gas spent while the program is active.